 The last article was all about one of the simplest yet one of the most powerful joints in our body: the knee.
-Make sure not to skip it because as all things in our body, joints are related and today we are moving further at our next stop: the hip.
+Make sure not to skip it because like all things in our body, joints are related and today we are moving further at our next stop: the hip.

 Assessing the hip

-The hip joint is compromised of four bones: the femur, pubis, ilium and ischium.
-The pubis, ilium and ischium are connected by the triradial cartilage and are, in a way, very similar to the suture joints of the skull.
+The hip joint is compromised of four bones: the femur, pubis, ilium, and ischium.
+The pubis, ilium, and ischium are connected by the triradial cartilage and are, in a way, very similar to the suture joints of the skull.

 Being so complex, the hip joint allows for a multitude of movements.
-Raising the leg straight in front is called FLEXION, while doing the opposite, pushing your leg back is called EXTENSION.
-These 2 movements are foundational for any athletic ability, like running, jumping, lifting weights etc.
+Raising the leg straight in front is called FLEXION while doing the opposite, pushing your leg back is called EXTENSION.
+These 2 movements are foundational for any athletic ability, like running, jumping, lifting weights, etc.

 Now the hip allows for a great range of rotation too, if you keep your leg straight but rotate it inwards, that is called INTERNAL ROTATION at the hip.
 If you rotate it outwards, that is called EXTERNAL ROTATION at the hip.